Behind Allahabad High Court denying protection to inter-faith couples – UP’s anti-conversion law

 In his orders, Justice Srivastava asked the nine petitioners to file fresh pleas once they “solemnise marriage after following the due procedure of law”.

 Uttar Pradesh has not been a safe haven for inter-faith couples.
-In 2019, the Indiaspend news websitedocumented 39 instances of vigilante violence against such couples across India between 2015 and 2018.
+In 2019, the Indiaspend news website documented 39 instances of vigilante violence against such couples across India between 2015 and 2018.
 Fifteen of them were from Uttar Pradesh – the highest number.

 In 2018, the Supreme Court asked districts across states and Union Territories to set up shelter homes for runaway or distressed couples.
 According to a report in The Hindu in October 2022, only three states have such shelters: Haryana, Punjab and Delhi.